tech-women/tech-women.github.io/_pages/ada-lovelace-day-2019.md

 > Please use [this form](https://forms.gle/jCMJEj5HcTzs5p8JA) to propose Tech Role Models.
 >
 > <a href="https://forms.gle/jCMJEj5HcTzs5p8JA" target="_blank" class="btn btn-dark">Nominate a Role Model!</a>
+>
+> We will close the nomination form on the 24th of September 2019.

 ## Registration